 Shane accompanied the 2016 Borneo Expedition as a helper where he learned a lot of important skills including: how to interact with clients, continually assessing safety, and dealing with difficult situations.

-He is the youngest person to pass the NCFE Level 4 Bushcraft Instructors Course with John Rhyder.
-He has a omprehensive knowledge of bush craft skills, natural history, conservation and delivering to a wide range of audiences.
+He is one of the youngest people to pass the NCFE Level 4 Bushcraft Instructors Course with John Rhyder.
+He has a comprehensive knowledge of bush craft skills, natural history, conservation and delivering to a wide range of audiences.
 He is passionate about the outdoors and with his training on the international expeditions programmes is now well on his way to being able to lead programmes around the world.

 David Markland is a strong and able practitioner in all aspects of outdoor education and pursuits, from UK based winter walking and campcraft to international expeditions, travel and jungle survival.
 He has travelled much and experienced many of the harder places of societies and human habitations.
 With this experience he can teach students how to look for dangers whilst outdoors, then mitigate them to stay safe and secure: increasing individual confidence and competence in activities being undertaken.

 David is not only a strong outdoor practitioner; he is passionate about the educational development and mental, emotional and physical well being of the people he teaches.
 With qualifications in hypnotherapy and mental health, David adds a hugely unique and crucial role to the Really Wild Ethos of making our students ‘World Ready’.
 David spends much of his efforts helping his students challenge their ‘norms’ and way of thinking to help them become more perceptive, discerning and open to empathising with people and situations in an ever-changing world.
 His insight into human behaviours has drastically changed people’s perceptions and stereotypes; he has helped to heal deep emotional wounds in others and shown young people how to cope with, and adapt to, or modify many differing family and social challenges.